nakhaeizadeh2000/accounting-dashboard/api/docs/AUTH.md

 - All tokens are invalidated on password change
 - Tokens are stored as HTTP-only cookies to prevent XSS attacks
 - Multiple refresh tokens are allowed per user for multiple devices
+- CSRF protection is implemented for cookie-based authentication
+- Rate limiting is applied to authentication endpoints to prevent brute force attacks
+- Refresh tokens are stored with user context to enable quick revocation
+- Each login generates a unique refresh token, allowing for device-specific management

 ## Integration Guide